Read the Passage: Hebrews 6

 Author’s Admonition (6:1–8)

 In Heb.
 6:1 the author declared his desire to move beyond “the discussion of elementary principles of Christ,” which is largely what he had been covering in the first five chapters of this letter.
 The author notes his intent is to build upon these first principles of the faith, which will lead to a type of “perfection” (Heb.
-6:1) in spiritual maturity.
+6:1) or spiritual maturity.
 Toward this end, the author lists six of “the first principles of the oracles of God” (Heb.
-5:12) in Heb.
-6:1–2.
-Note that these principles are listed in the chronological order in which they are experienced in the Christian life.
-These basic principles are: (1) repentance of dead works, (2) faith toward God, (3) the doctrine of baptisms, (4) the laying on of hands, (5) resurrection from the dead, (6) and eternal judgment.
-Note that, in a Christian context, the “laying on of hands” (Heb.
-6:2) most likely refers to a form of blessing for ministerial service (cf. Matt.
-19:13; Acts 6:6; 13:3; 28:8; 2 Tim.
+5:12).
+Note that these principles are listed in the basic chronological order in which they are experienced in the Christian life.
+These first principles are: (1) repentance of dead works, (2) faith toward God, (3) the doctrine of baptisms, (4) the laying on of hands, (5) resurrection from the dead, (6) and eternal judgment.
+Note that “laying on of hands” (Heb.
+6:2) refers to a practice that can accompany prayer (cf. Matt.
+19:13; Acts 28:8) or to a recognition for ministerial service (cf. Acts 6:6; 13:3; 2 Tim.
 1:6).

 One reason why Heb.
-6:4–6 is so challenging to many is that, if read in isolation, this passage may be erroneously understood to allow for the loss of salvation.
-Of course, the loss of salvation is taught against elsewhere in Scripture (cf. John 10:28; Phil.
+6:4–6 is so challenging is that, if it is read in isolation, this passage could be misinterpreted to teach the idea of losing one’s salvation.
+Yet, this idea is clearly taught against elsewhere in Scripture (cf. John 10:28; Eph.
+1:13–14; Phil.
 1:6).
-Note the following three observations about this passage: First, in these verses the author changes from the first and second person (e.g., “we,” “you,” “us”) to the third person (e.g., “those,” “they”).
-Second, those in view in this passage are not called elect, spirit-indwelt, justified, forgiven, or accepted.
+Observe the following: First, in this passage the author changes from the first and second person (e.g., “we,” “you,” “us”) to the third person (e.g., “those,” “they”).
+Second, the ones in view here are not called elect, spirit-indwelt, justified, forgiven, or accepted.
 Likewise, their faith, love, and obedience are not mentioned.
-Third, note that when he gets to Heb.
-6:9 the author is clear to refocus his discussion on the true church, as he conveys his confidence in his readers’ salvation.
-Taken all together, these observations lead to the conclusion that those in view in Heb.
-6:4–6 are not real believers.
-These verses, then, are a warning to true believers to check their faith and to make sure their profession is authentic.
+Third, note that in Heb.
+6:9 the author is clear to re-focus his discussion on the true church, as he conveys his confidence in his readers’ salvation.
+Together, these observations lead to the conclusion that those in view in Heb.
+6:4–8 are not believers; rather, they are an example and a warning to believers.

 Church’s Example (6:9–12)

 In Heb.
 6:9–12 the author assured his readers that “we are confident of better things concerning you, yes, things that accompany salvation” (Heb.
 6:9).
 The author was confident, then, that his readers’ spiritual condition was not the result of false teaching or apostasy, but of immaturity (cf. Heb.
 5:12).
 The author writes in Heb.
-6:10 that the basis for his judgment about the salvation of his readers was their actions—that is, their good works, their labor of love, and their ministry to the saints.
+6:10 that the basis for his positive evaluation of them was their spiritual fruit—that is, their good works, their labor of love, and their ministry to the saints.
 Scripture teaches that while one can engage in good works without faith (cf. Matt.
 7:15–23), true faith is always accompanied by good works (cf. Jas.
 2:14–17).
-Observe, then, that while new believers may not know advanced nuances about doctrine, their conduct will necessarily be impacted by their relationship with Christ.
+Observe, then, that while new believers may not know advanced theological doctrines, their personal conduct necessarily will be impacted by their relationship with God.
 Good works don’t lead to salvation; rather, they flow from it.

 God’s Promise (6:13–20)